Lower School

 Mathematics (meets twice daily)

 The primary purpose of the math class is to develop math skills in the areas of concepts, computation, and application.
 Emphasis is placed on using manipulatives to introduce new concepts and on mastering the basic operations with whole numbers, decimals and fractions.
-Direct instruction of new material, cooperative groups, guided and independent practice are teaching strategies used to engage students and maintain attention.
+Direct instruction of new materials, cooperative groups, guided and independent practice are teaching strategies used to engage students and maintain attention.

 Social Studies / Science